billfoxco/seeing-md/README.md

 ## Current status

-Version `0.1.0` is experimental.
+Version `0.2.0` is experimental.
 The project lives at [seeing.md](https://seeing.md), and its public source and history live in this repository.

 `SEEING.md` at the repository root is the canonical file.
 The site build copies it into the public download path automatically, so the specification is maintained in only one place.

 ## Website

-The landing page is a static Astro site designed for Cloudflare Pages.
+The landing page is a static Astro site designed for Cloudflare Workers with Static Assets.

 ```text
 npm install
 npm run dev
 ```

-For Cloudflare Pages, use `npm run build` as the build command and `dist` as the output directory.
+For a Git-connected Cloudflare Workers deployment, use:

+- Build command: `npm run build`
+- Deploy command: `npm run deploy`

+`wrangler.jsonc` tells Cloudflare to publish the generated `dist` directory as static assets.
+No Worker code is required.

 ## Learn from a case